martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-3/index.md

 - created a distinct type `HasTheForce`
 - bound the identifier `HasTheForce` to it

-_this distinct type has the same type and it's underlying type: `bool`_
+_this distinct type has the same type and its underlying type: `bool`_

 ## Boolean